surftemp/usgs/README.md

 You should also apply for MACHINE / M2M access for downloads of scenes other than landsat8.
 Apply for this access via https://ers.cr.usgs.gov/profile/access

+Some datasets (eg ECOSTRESS) may also require an account on https://urs.earthdata.nasa.gov/profile - it appears that both this account and the ERS account need the same credentials (username and password need to match).

 ## Installation

 ### Git clone (or download) this repository